 The co-organizers and principal faculty are Daniel Benjamin (University of Southern California) and David Cesarini (New York University).
 Patrick Turley (Massachusetts General Hospital) will join as co-organizer in 2019.
 The summer institute is expected to be offered every other year.
 The program accepts about 30 participants.
+Most participant costs during the institute, including housing and most meals, are covered, and travel expenses are reimbursed up to a set cap.

 The instructional program is highly quantitative.
 Participants should come prepared to engage with both mathematical derivation and computational analysis.
 Participants will be expected to learn relevant software packages and solve problem sets throughout the workshop.
 The schedule is designed to provide opportunities for students to discuss their ideas and research with the organizers, visiting faculty, and other participants.